-German Litigation Expert Bernhard Schmeilzl of GP Chambers explains the Basics of Contentious Probate
+German Litigation Expert Bernhard Schmeilzl of Graf Legal explains the Basics of Contentious Probate

-In contrast to the UK, under German law there is no administration of the estate by a personal representative.
+If it is unclear whether a last will is valid, it can get messy between the potential beneficiaries.
+In Germany, this is even more so because — in contrast to the UK — German law knows no administration of the estate by a personal representative.
 Instead, the heirs (in German: Erben) have the right to administer the estate themselves.
 Due to the German principle of direct and universal succession, which is explained in more detail here, the heirs become heirs automatically, if they like it or not.
 They have to actively disclaim the inheritance before a notary or probate court official if they want to avoid the risk of being liable for the debts of the deceased with their personal pre-owned property (more on how to renounce inheritance here).
 A rather alien concept for lawyers from a common law jurisdiction.

 Overindebted estates are rare, however.
 Therefore, in most cases, heirs do wish to be recognised as the rightful heirs and want to access the German estate as quickly as possible.
 In spite of the fact that, due to the principle of direct and universal succession, all rights and obligations of the deceased person transfer automatically, the heir will in most cases still need a certificate of inheritance (called “Erbschein“) to prove that he has been officially recognised as rightful heir, simply because banks, insurers, land registry officials etc. will want to see such a document for their own protection.
 How such a German grant of probate can be obtained is explained here.